coagulant/py3support/README.rst

 Todo
 ----

+* If not requirements.txt exists make use of pip freeze
 * Check python 3 compatibility for latest version in PyPI
 * Handle development versions -e
 * Search for python 3 forks at github